 The secret sauce- human pictures

 Better yet, include pictures of real people in your ad image, along with your product.
-We human beings have this thing in our brain call the mirror neurons that causes us to catch on emotions unconsciously.
-Remember the time when u were tearing non stop in a movie theatre ?
+We human beings have this thing in our brain called the mirror neurons that cause us to catch on emotions unconsciously.
+Remember the time when u were tearing non stop in a movie theatre?
 While images alone are unlikely to make one cry, it can definitely evoke emotions strong enough to make your prospects take action. it is no secret now among marketers that emotions drive action, and logic merely justifies it.
 In the post below, Brain Pickings skillfully evokes sentimental feelings using a well-chosen image.

 The list of ad formats provided by Facebook is ever increasing.
 Caurosel and video ads used to be non-existent.
 These days, videos are the fastest growing form of content shared on Facebook, as told by Buzzsumo.